Elle Freak, Andrew Purvis, Sue Kneebone, and Nicole Clift. photo: Daniel Marks

 Sue Kneebone - 2025 Feature artist

 Sue Kneebone is an interdisciplinary visual artist with an exhibition practice spanning more than twenty years.
-Her creative practice encompasses the processes of assemblage and montage to evoke new associations and contexts about memory,
+Her creative practice encompasses the processes of assemblage and montage to evoke new associations and contexts about memory, history and place.

 Informed by in-depth research, Sue’s art works seek to to stir up the spectre of what has been overlooked or suppressed in Australian historical memory.
 Sue has been known to describe her haunting aesthetic as a kind of ‘Feral Aussie Gothic’.